Search for topics or resources

 2 min read

-If you have an insurance claim and a contractor has come out, they might ask you to sign an insurance agreement before starting the process.
-This can be confusing, but it's a crucial step in ensuring a smooth roof replacement.
-In this article, we'll explore why most roofing companies request this agreement and what it means for you.
+If you've filed an insurance claim and a contractor has visited your property, you might be asked to sign an insurance agreement before moving forward.
+This step can feel a bit confusing, but it's essential for ensuring a smooth roof replacement process.
+In this article, we’ll explain why roofing companies typically require this agreement and what it means for you.

 What is an Insurance Agreement from a Roofing Contractor?